juan131/dockerfile-best-practices/README.md

 ...
 ```

-Use the tag `10-prod` to ensure we the minimal packages:
+Use the tag `10-prod` to ensure minimal packages are shipped:

 ```diff
 - FROM bitnami/node